robtweed/qewd/up/examples/cache/ms-db/README.md

 - **login_service**: the MicroService that handles user login
 - **db_service**: the MicroService that handles access to the Cach&#233; JSON database

-You'll need to start up 3 instances of the *rtweed/qewd-server-cache* COntainer:
+You'll need to start up 3 instances of the *rtweed/qewd-server-cache* Container:

 The examples below will assume you installed the example files into *~/qewd-up/ms-db*.
 Adjust the commands to match the directory you've used.